MontagueM/GhibliWaterHill/README.md

 ![hlaflick](https://i.imgur.com/ilmiidx.jpg)
 ![myflick](https://i.imgur.com/DqYt6PH.png)

 It is clear to see that my "flick" needs work, especially with materials.
-However, after some small tuning with how the Bezier spline curve is calculated the grab line looks much closer to HL:A.
+However, after some small tuning with how the Bezier spline curve is calculated the grab line looks much closer to HL:A. One idea I want to test in the future is replacing the spline-travel with a simple impulse on the object, making the system much more robust and simple with a possibly even better result.
 The actual movement and flying can sometimes lag around, but when it works it seems to be very similar in style to the game.